PennLINC/CuBIDS/docs/example.rst

 The ``CuBIDS`` workflow is currently being used in neuroimaging labs at a number of institutions including University of Pennsylvania, Children's Hospital of Philadelphia, the Child Mind Institute, and University of Minnesota's Masonic Institute for the Developing Brain.
-Below, we'll replicate the process of curating a dataset using ``CuBIDS`` as they've done many times before.
-To do so, we'll use an example dataset that comes bundled with the software, and can be found `in the Github repo <https://github.com/PennLINC/CuBIDS/tree/main/cubids/testdata/BIDS_Dataset>`_.
+To demonstrate the utility of ``CuBIDS``, here we apply the software to a small example dataset that is included `in our Github repo <https://github.com/PennLINC/CuBIDS/tree/main/cubids/testdata/BIDS_Dataset>`_.
+This example dataset does not contain any PHI.

-Following the installation instructions at :doc:`the installation page <installation>`, you should have successfully installed ``CuBIDS``, ``dataLad``, and the ``bids-validator`` inside a conda environment titled "mycubids".
+Following the installation instructions at :doc:`the installation page <installation>`, you should have successfully installed ``CuBIDS``, ``DataLad``, and the ``bids-validator`` inside a conda environment titled "cubids".
 In this example, we use validator version ``1.7.2``.
 Using a different version of the validator may result in slightly different validation CSV outputs, but the example should still be useful.

-Throughout this example, we use ``datalad`` for version control.
-Although ``datalad`` is an optional dependency of ``CuBIDS``, we use it here to demonstrate its powerful integration with ``CuBIDS`` and the benefits it can provide its users.
+Throughout this example, we use ``DataLad`` for version control.
+Although ``DataLad`` is an optional dependency of ``CuBIDS``, we use it here to demonstrate its powerful integration with ``CuBIDS`` and the benefits it can provide its users.
 We'll replicate this workflow in a new ``CuBIDS_Test`` directory in the user's ``$HOME``, with the